 Adjacent to Neilson Dining Hall and intramural fields; walk to Douglass College Center and library, Cook Campus Center, Cook/Douglass Recreation Center, Music Library, Rutgers Arts Center Complex, and Loree Gym.

 Kitchen in building includes microwave.
-Carpeted Rooms.
-Bunting Cobb is a special, supportive living environment for math, science, and engineering students (first of its kind in the nation!).
+Carpeted rooms.
+Bunting Cobb is a special, supportive living environment for math, science, and engineering students--the first of its kind in the nation.

 - Bathroom and shower facilities available on each floor

 - Each room has a extra long bed, dresser, desk and chair